c644ever/ACME-6502/README.md

 **ACME 6502** is not just another breadboard computer - it's a comprehensive educational system that teaches computer architecture from the ground up.
 Our unique approach combines vintage computing with modern development methods.

 ### Whats different
-- **EEPROM-based address decoding** - Programmable hardware logic instead of fixed 74-series chips
+- **EEPROM-based address decoding** - Programmable hardware logic instead of fixed 74-series chips (later PAL/GAL chip planned)
 - **Serial EEPROM mass storage** - I²C-based file system for program storage
 - **CLI-only development** - Authentic 1980s development experience on Raspberry Pi
-- **Progressive learning path** - From basic electronics to complex computer architecture
+- **Progressive learning path** - From basic electronics to "complex" computer architecture

 ### The Ultimate Vision
 While ambitious, our goal is to build a 6502 system so advanced it could theoretically run a simplified UNIX-like operating system, featuring: